gvwilson/thirdbit/src/fiction/iffy/index.md

 I have no desire at all to pick a fight with the Shepherds.
 Whatever secrets you have will remain yours and yours alone."

-"Yeah."
 Edson sighed.
 "I wish I believed you,
-but your record ain't that great, an' you just havin' been kicked outta your home, well, that's gotta make you a little desperate."
+but your record ain't that great, an' I figure you're already more than desperate."

-He turned to Iffy and wrapped his arms around her in a fierce hug.
+He turned to Iffy and gave her in a fierce hug.
 "I'm sorry,"
 he whispered in her ear.
 "I'm so sorry.